VERTICAL FARMING BRINGS FRESH PRODUCE CLOSER TO CITIES USING FEWER PESTICIDES AND LAND RESOURCES. HERE’S HOW FACTORY AUTOMATION MAKES IN POSSIBLE.

 Once the seedlings have grown to a certain size, they must be transferred to the farming bed.
 These can be vertical grow media or stacked beds.
 Either way, transferring seedlings requires delicate handling and careful placement to avoid damaging the young plant.

-We partner with several robotic manufactures, including our strategic partner Fanuc to deploy advanced robotics with pick-and-place capabilities to lift, orient, and deposit seedlings into their new growing environment, whether that be an aeroponic bed or a hydroponic bed.
+We partner with several robotic manufacturers, including our strategic partner Fanuc, to deploy advanced robotics with pick-and-place capabilities to lift, orient, and deposit seedlings into their new growing environment, whether that be an aeroponic bed or a hydroponic bed.
 Our technology is sensitive enough to ensure the plants are moved without being harmed.